conda/conda-dot-org/CONTRIBUTING.md

 That's it!
 Every time you make edits, the website will dynamically reload, showing your new updates/additions.
 See something that doesn't quite look right or is not showing up how you expect?
-Be sure to check the error log at the terminal for any information that can help you.
+Be sure to check the error log in the terminal for any information that can help you.

 ## Content contributors

 ### Creating a news post

+*Coming soon!
+We are still figuring out exactly how this will look*

 ### Creating a blog post